 For information about RADA’s Admissions, Appeals and Complaints for higher education courses, please download and read our Admissions Appeals and Complaints document.
 Please note that this process covers the following courses only:

 - BA (Hons) in Acting

 - FdA Technical Theatre and Stage Management

-- BA (Hons) in Technical Theatre and Stage Management (progression year)
+- BA (Hons) Technical Theatre and Stage Management (completion)

 - MA Theatre Lab